The Best Time to Visit Halong Bay

 The Tourists

-Always the biggest drawback of the perfect weather; the tourists come in droves during autumn, creating queues for caves, overcrowding floating villages and taking up places on the cruise’s sundeck.
+Always the biggest drawback of the perfect weather; the tourists come in droves during autumn, creating queues for caves, overcrowding floating villages, and taking up places on the cruise’s sundeck.
 This is usually the time when tour companies advise alternative trips to any of Halong Bay’s satellite bays, Lan Ha Bay and Bai Tu Long Bay, both stunning examples of the same labyrinthine karst scenery, sandy beaches and mysterious caves, but without the tourist hordes.

-What to Bring
+What to Bring in Halong bay in Autumn

-Breezy clothes are again the best to bring for the warm-but-not-too-warm months.
+- Breezy clothes are again the best to bring for the warm-but-not-too-warm months.
 Flip flops are also a good idea to fully soak up the relaxed atmosphere that enraptures Halong Bay.

-Days are long and bright, so remember sunglasses, sun cream and a hat.
+- Days are long and bright, so remember sunglasses, sun cream, and a hat.

-While excursions are likely to be crowded, you can opt to spend that allotted time on the sundeck by yourself, so bring a book and plenty of cocktail cash for your own private party.
+- While excursions are likely to be crowded, you can opt to spend that allotted time on the sundeck by yourself, so bring a book and plenty of cocktail cash for your own private party.

 Things to bring when cruising in Halong Bay

+1.4.
 Winter

-When?
+When is the Winter in Halong Bay?
 (Early December to Late February)

-Is it the Best Time to Visit Halong Bay?
-Definitely not, but there’s joy to be had.
+>> Is it the Best Time to Visit Halong Bay?
+Definitely not, but there’s a joy to be had.

 The ethereal beauty that befalls Halong Bay, and the lack of tourists there to see it.